 PC-1 DISTRICT REQUIR EMENTS Reference

 BUILDING TYPES Shopfront Minimum 60% of the length of all Primary Street frontages shall be fronted with the Shopfront Building.
 Refer to Figure 27-98-2 Street Types Map.

-General • 27-105 Building Types
+5NI General • 27-105 Building Types

-Townhouse
+UILD Townhouse

-Detached House
+Δ. Detached House

 Civic •

 USE Minimum Mix of Uses For all developments over 3 acres in size, a minimum of 2 use categories shall be accommodated.
 27-104(f) Uses

-HEIGHT Minimum For parcels larger than 3 acres, buildings shall be a minimum of 18 feet in height.
-27-105(b)(2)
+Minimum For parcels larger than 3 acres, buildings shall be a minimum of 18 feet in height.
+27-105(h)(2)

-Maximum 20 stories or 250 feet, whichever is less; Up to 36 stories or 360 feet, whichever is less, may be approved as a condition of rezoning or, if already zoned, with a special land use permit for floor heights per Building Type;
+HEIGHT Maximum 20 stories or 250 feet, whichever is less; Up to 36 stories or 360 feet, whichever is less, may be approved as a condition of rezoning or, if already zoned, with a special land use permit 27-105(b)(2) for floor-to- floor heights per Building Type;

 STREETS & BLOCKS Streets & Block Configurations Required per Figure 27-104-1 Regulating Map & Figure 27-98-2 Street Types Map 27-98(c) Streets & Blocks

 & BL Minor Parkway •

-ETS Primary Street • 27-98(b)
+ETS Primary Street 27-98(b)

-TRE Secondary Street • Street Types
+TRE Secondary Street Street Types

-Secondary Street Narrow
+ν Secondary Street Narrow

-AGE Maximum Impervious Cover 80 percent
+RAGE Maximum Impervious Cover

 SITI Maximum Impervious plus Semi-Pervious Cover 95 percent - 27-621 Terms Defined

-the principal entrance(s) to of For developments over 15 a shall be a minimum of 1 cor ncres, at least one Open Space Type ntiguous acre in size. or-area-ratio over 12, one additional
+One permitted Open Space the principal entrance(s) to For developments over 15 a shall be a minimum of 1 cor For developments with a flo Green or Park Open Space

-OPEN SPACE REQUIREMENTS When multiple open spaces are required, no more than 2 of any one type may be utilized to meet the required open space.
-27-106 Open
+OPEN SPACE REQUIREMENTS When multiple open spaces one type may be utilized to 27-106 Open

-PEN Plaza • Space Types
+PEN Plaza Space Types

-REG Green • -
+REG Green •

 Commons Permitted but shall not be used to meet open space requirement.

 Park •